Bachelor Degree in Criminal Justice and Criminology

 - You must locate and secure an internship prior to the start of the semester of enrollment.

 - You must complete the Internship Abstract and receive approval from the Internship Coordinator.

 Students who are currently employed with a criminal justice agency must intern with another agency, a different division within their agency of employment, or assume substantially different duties and responsibilities within their agency of employment during the internship period in order to be eligible for internship credit.

 Internships are offered for 3-, 6-, or 9-credit hours.
 Students must complete a minimum of 150 contact hours (actual time spent working with the internship agency) for every three credit hours of enrollment.

-All Criminal Justice and Criminology majors, including students in the University Honors Program, are advised by an advisor assigned to the major.
+All Criminal Justice and Criminology majors, including students in the Honors College, are advised by an advisor assigned to the major.

 Do You Have Questions?
 Contact Us!

 Federal law requires colleges and universities to make certain disclosures to prospective students of these programs.
 These disclosures include information on the University’s authority to operate outside of Georgia, complaint processes, adverse actions, and refunds.

 For required disclosures in general with regard to online programs offered by the University, visit the Office of Legal Affairs website.